 While spending money on cyber detection and response is smart, there can be too much of a good thing.
 That’s because it can result in significant security challenges and overburden IT teams.
 These existing challenges were made evident by the fact that there were 51 million breaches in October 2021 alone.
 Increased spending does not warrant secure operating systems and cloud storage.

-Deploying multiple tools to manage cyber risk isn’t a reliable solution for a technical director to successfully manage data security.
-Instead of providing extra protection, the tools have become unmanageable and are challenging to operate.
+Deploying multiple tools to manage cyber risk isn’t a reliable solution for a chief information security officer to successfully manage data security.
+Instead of providing extra protection, the tools have become unmanageable and are challenging to operate as the system sprawls.

 Moreover, hundreds of different security applications gain access to private information.
 And as they lack proper security, the risk of breaching is also high.
 Security managers who don’t take this situation seriously neglect their responsibilities, expose enterprises to significant security risks, and ineffectively manage data sprawl.
 Apart from creating large security gaps, it strains the entire team and decreases productivity.